dyxribo/dyxribo/README.md

 ---

 I'm a hands-on engineer who loves building, fixing, and automating everything from networks to web apps.
 By day, I'm an IT support tech.
-By night, I'm deep in TypeScript and Express, optimizing my home infrastructure, and explaining black holes to my kids.
+By night, I'm deep in TypeScript and Express, optimizing and maintaining my home infrastructure, and explaining black holes to my kids.

 ### 🛠️ Tech Stack